itz-me-zappex/flux/README.md

 Daemon supports colors in prefixes and timestamps, those are configurable and I did everything to prevent user from shooting into his third "leg".
 There is a bunch of logic implemented to avoid that:
   - Daemon will not interpret anything but ANSI escape sequences (e.g. `\e[31mHello, world!\e[0m`), so output breakage because of something like `\n` or `\r` simply impossible, those are just shown as text.
   - Daemon adds additional `\e[0m` to end of prefix/timestamp, that prevents output breakage by isolating formatting inside variables.
-  - If colors specified by user in custom prefixes/timestamp and `--color` set to `auto` (or unset), daemon disables those when writes message to log file or output appears redirected to file (`stdout` and `stderr`), if `--color` set to `never` - disables colors completely, if `always` - enforces colors even for logging and redirection.
+  - Even if timestamp/prefix specified by user contains ANSI escape sequences, daemon still removes those keeping only text if output becomes redirected or if `--color` forced to `none`.

 To configure colors in custom prefix/timestamp, you need to use ANSI escape sequence inside of prefix/timestamp as specified below:
 ```bash
 flux -tT '(\e[1;4;36m%d.%m.%Y\e[0m \e[1;4;31m%H:%M:%S\e[0m)'
 ```

-Now you will get timestamps with bold and underlined text with cyan date and red time, order or count of ANSI escape sequences does not matter, so you can turn timestamps into freaking rainbow without causing explosion of the Sun.
-Same with prefixes.
+Now you have timestamp with bold and underlined text with cyan date and red time.
+Order or count of ANSI escape sequences does not matter, so you can turn timestamps into freaking rainbow without causing explosion of the Sun.
+Same is applicable to prefixes.
 If you do not like `\e` for whatever reason, you can use either `\033`, `\u001b` or `\x1b` instead, those are handled registry independently.
-More about colors and ANSI escape sequences you can find on `https://www.shellhacks.com/bash-colors` or any other website.
+More about colors and ANSI escape sequences you can find on `https://www.shellhacks.com/bash-colors` or on another website.

 ### Autostart
 Just add command to autostart using your DE/WM settings.
 Running daemon as root also possible, but that feature almost useless.